Geothermal heat pumps can reduce energy needs by 50% and are virtually invisible

-According to the U.S. Environmental Protection Agency, geothermal heat pumps (GHPs) are the most energy efficient, environmentally clean, and cost effective systems for temperature control.
+According to the U.S. Environmental Protection Agency, geothermal heat pumps (GHPs) are the most energy-efficient, environmentally clean, and cost-effective systems for temperature control.

-Geothermal heat pump systems can reduce the energy needs of a building by 50%, and invisible once installed, and are maintenance free.
+Geothermal heat pump systems can reduce the energy needs of a building by 50%, and invisible once installed, and are maintenance-free.

 GHPs use the constant temperature of the earth to provide cooling in the summer and heating in the winter.
 A system of vertical (pictured) or horizontal pipe is laid underground to take advantage of the constant temperature of the earth.
-When regular heating and cooling units are struggling with outdoor temperatures below freezing or about 100F, a geothermal heat pump is working with the 50-60 degree temperatute of the earth, and therefore does much less work to provide a comfortable indoor air temperature.
+When regular heating and cooling units are struggling with outdoor temperatures below freezing or about 100F, a geothermal heat pump is working with the 50-60 degree temperature of the earth and therefore does much less work to provide a comfortable indoor air temperature.

-Although the up front cost of GHP is higher than a traditional HVAC unit, the lifetime savings makes the investment pay out quickly.
+Although the upfront cost of GHP is higher than a traditional HVAC unit, the lifetime savings makes the investment payout quickly.
 Contact us for an estimate and financial analysis for your home or business.